-Delegación de Policía Escazú officers are available 24 hours a day to take reports and answer questions.
+Local police officers are available 24 hours a day, seven days a week to take reports and answer questions.
 The police department is responsible for dispatching officers to calls for service.
-When a call is received reporting a crime or an emergency, the deputy will initiate the required action by responding to the incident, requesting additional deputies or additional services.
-All criminal reports are investigated by the responding deputy.
-Officers will search for the suspect(s), collect available evidence, and file a report.
-Reports requiring additional investigation are forwarded to the relieving shift officers and may be transferred to the Investigations Division.
-Police reports may be shared with several university offices including the Office of Student Conduct, Dean of Students, Title IX, and other departments as necessary for review and referral for potential action under the Student Handbook, Employee Handbook, or other actions or services required based on the reported incident.
+When a call is received needing an officer's assistance, the officer will initiate the required action by responding to the incident, requesting additional officers or additional services.
+All criminal reports are investigated by an officer who will conduct a police investigation.
+Reports requiring additional investigation are forwarded to the local police department's Criminal Investigations Division.

-When responding to an emergency, officers will evaluate the situation and summon the appropriate resources.
 If assistance is required from the local police or fire departments, dispatchers will initiate all requests for assistance.
 If a sexual assault or other violent crime is reported, a variety of services including medical, counseling, and psychological assistance will be offered.